AdedamolaXL/GameFi-Tokeniazation-Design/README.md

 Acceleration

-**GENERAL NUMERIC METRICS AND THEIR RELATIONSHIP**
+**GENERAL NUMERIC METRICS AND THEIR RELATIONSHIP** *BASIC FEATURES*
+*   Car - The NEV-CAR is a major resource in this game.
+Without a car, players can play and act on missions.
+At LVL1(tutorial) players can simply just he rent their vehicles, beyond that they have to buy their own cars.
+The choice to cars to pick from are unique to each level, you can use a LVL2 car in LVL3 because they have different characteristics.
+However you can buy as much as you can, customize, upgrade and then trade.
+A car's durability is its key feauture and determines its car health and capability to complete a mission.
+It can not be upgraded, though other features can be upgrades.
+These other features are:
+    * Acceleration
+        * Reducer
+        * Wheels
+    * Speed
+        * Motor
+    * Power
+        * Battery
+        * Charger
+    * Antivirus
+    * Nitro
+        * Nitro
+        * ECU
+    * Design
+        * Utility
+        * Aesthetics

+    * Durability

+Unit Price x Class = 10 x 4 = 40 AUT.
+* distance
+* complexity
+* time

+* DEPENDENT FEATURES*
+* Repair = Attacks x Fragility
+    * Attack is the number of times a car is attacked.
+Attacks can be:
+        * Hits (random)
+        * Viruses (general)
+        * Obstacles (general)
+        * Hacks (random + targeted)
+    * Fragility is inversely proportional to durability

+* Charge = Battery level = Time

+* Ratings = Performance + Passengers/Day + Damage + Escapes

+* Unique items

+distance ∝ time
+complexity ∝ time
+durability ∝ fragility

+When you start the game, you register with 30 AUT to play in LVL1.
+LVL is the tutorial level where∝

+Registration Fee Breakdown
+*reg fee* = 10 AUT
+*rent fee* = 10 AUT
+*charge* = variable tho full charge costs 10 AUT

 #### TOKENOMICS AND MODEL
 AILAND will run on a dual token model; one token for in-game transacetions and the other for governance and staking.
 Economics and trading will be based on the resources present within the game;